-I am postgraduate researcher, designer, and communicator at Northumbria University Social Computing Lab (NorSC).
+I am doctoral researcher, designer, and communicator at Northumbria University Social Computing Lab (NorSC).
 I research wellbeing in the gig economy with particular interest in freelancing platforms.
 My expertise revolves around community engagements, visual design, serious games and simulations.

 - Human-computer interaction